nicholaswmin/fsm/README.md

 ### State hooks

-> called when the transition completes, *after* the state changes:
+> called when a transition completes, *after* the state changes:

 ```js
 const turnstile = new FSM({